Zero friction.

 Firecode Labs, LLC

-Last updated: January 22, 2026These Terms of Use (“Terms”) govern your access to and use of the Propelo iOS app and the Propelo website (collectively, the “Service”), operated by Firecode Labs, LLC (“Firecode Labs,” “we,” “our,” or “us”).
+Last updated: Feb 22, 2026These Terms of Use (“Terms”) govern your access to and use of the Propelo iOS app and the Propelo website (collectively, the “Service”), operated by Firecode Labs, LLC (“Firecode Labs,” “we,” “our,” or “us”).
 By accessing or using any part of the Service, you agree to be bound by these Terms.
 If you do not agree, do not use the Service.1.
 Use of the Service1.1 Eligibility

-2. Privacy and Data HandlingYour use of the Service is subject to our Privacy Policy, which explains how we collect, use, store, and share your information in accordance with data protection laws, including the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).
+Access to the Propelo app requires signing in with a Google account or Apple ID.
+Google account connection is required to access core functionality.
+If you sign in with Apple, you will also need to connect a Google account to use the Service.2.
+Privacy and Data HandlingYour use of the Service is subject to our Privacy Policy, which explains how we collect, use, store, and share your information in accordance with data protection laws, including the General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA).
 By using the Service, you consent to our handling of your data as described in the Privacy Policy, including cross-border processing, data export upon request, and your rights to access, correct, or delete your data.3.
 User Content3.1 Your Tasks and Data

 You agree not to use the Service to: